kompasim/uyghurscript-vscode-extension/README.md

-# ugscript README
+# uyghurscript README

-This is the README for your extension "ugscript".
+This is the README for your extension "uyghurscript".
 After writing up a brief description, we recommend including the following sections.

 ## Features